Pbhacks/hotel-management/README.md

 YouTube Music Frame:
 Play continuous music using the embedded YouTube player.

-Project Structure
-Here's an overview of the project structure:

-༄✿H҉A҉C҉K҉E҉R҉༄✿

 ## Technologies Used
 React.js: Front-end library for building user interfaces.
 React Router: For routing and navigation.